-It is important to note here that the percentage of congregations in a given group does not necessarily parallel the percentage of participants in that group.
+It is important to note, however, that the percentage of congregations in a given group does not necessarily parallel the percentage of participants in that group.
 Catholic churches, for instance, are much larger than the average Protestant church, so fewer congregations does not mean fewer participants.
-These large parishes and congregations are relatively few in number, but claim relatively large portions of the population.
+Similarly, Seattle has a number of very large independent (conservative Protestant) churches.
+These parishes and congregations are relatively few in number, but claim relatively large portions of the population.